Resilience America Roundtable Staff

 Lauren Alexander Augustine

-Dr. Lauren Alexander Augustine is the Director of the Program on Risk, Resilience, and Extreme Events in the Office of Special Projects in the Division of Policy and Global Affairs at the National Academies of Sciences, Engineering, and Medicine.
-She also serves as the Associate Executive Director of the Division of Earth and Life Studies.
-Dr. Augustine directs the Resilient America Roundtable and the International Forum on CBRN Resilience, and she is the staff lead for the cross-Academies Resilience Working Group.
-She serves on the World Economic Forum’s Global Agenda Council on Risk and Resilience and is a member of the Advisory Board for the American Geophysical Union’s Thriving Earth Exchange program.
-Dr. Augustine joined the Academies in 2002.
-During her tenure, she was a study director on the Water Science and Technology Board, and from 2007-2014, she served as the Country Director for the African Science Academy Development Initiative, a cross-academies program that builds scientific capacity in national academies of science in eight African countries.
-From 2008-2013, she directed the Disasters Roundtable.
-Her most recent positions have entailed developing a portfolio on natural disasters and how science can inform policy to reduce disaster risks and build and enhance society’s resilience to these risks.
-Dr. Augustine earned her Ph.D. in an interdisciplinary program at Harvard University that combined hydrology, geomorphology, and landscape ecology.
-She received her B.S. in applied mathematics and systems engineering and her master’s degree in environmental planning and policy from the University of Virginia.
+Dr. Lauren Alexander Augustine is the Director of the Program on Risk, Resilience, and Extreme Events at the National Academy of Sciences.
+The marquis program is the Resilient America Roundtable, a set of activities that uses science, analysis, and technology in combination with community engagement to build resilience to disasters and other disruptions in four US Communities: Cedar Rapids, Iowa; Charleston, South Carolina; Seattle, Washington; and Tulsa, Oklahoma.
+From 2010-2015, she served on the World Economic Forum’s Global Agenda Council on Risk and Resilience; was a member of the Advisory Board for the American Geophysical Union’s Thriving Earth Exchange program; a juror on the Rebuild by Design resilience competition for recovery after Hurricane Sandy; and is a juror for Rebuild by Design in San Francisco (2017).
+She currently assists with the UNISDR’s Business and Science Forum.
+Lauren joined the Academies in 2002.
+In her tenure at the Academies, Lauren was a study director for water science policy issues on the Water Science and Technology Board (2002 – 2008) and the Deputy Director for the African Science Academy Development Initiative (ASADI), a decadal, cross-academies program that built scientific capacity in national academies of science in eight African countries (2007-2013).
+From 2008-2013, she directed the Disasters Roundtable at the Academy.
+Her most recent positions at the Academy entail her developing a portfolio on natural disasters and ways that science can inform policy to reduce the risk and elevate society’s resilience to them.
+Lauren earned her B.S. in applied mathematics and systems engineering and her Master’s degree in environmental planning and policy from the University of Virginia; she completed her Ph.D. in an interdisciplinary program that combined physical hydrology, geomorphology, and ecology from Harvard University.

 Ms. Jamie Biglow is a senior program assistant for the Resilient America Roundtable.
 In the past three years, Ms. Biglow has worked in the field of international development, including project development, fundraising, and museum management.
 She is an M.A. candidate in international affairs at George Washington University concentrating in science and technology policy and security studies.
 Ms. Biglow completed her B.A. at the State University of New York at New Paltz with a double major in art history and history where she specialized in American social and cultural history and Medieval Islamic and Medieval European art.